rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 > A magic `Python` class called `StationRaw` glued the system components together.
 It connected to the "sensor metadata" database (`MySQL`) via `pandas` using a `Django` connection & the "readings" database (`Microsoft SQL Server`) via `pandas` using a `SQLAlchemy` connection powered by the `pyodbc` engine using a `ODBC Driver for SQL Server 17` driver.
 The `SQLAlchemy` connection is stored in the `MySQL` database & fetched on demand via `Django`.
 Are you following?!

+And this "glue" code was only the tip of the iceberg.

+It was the job of a collection of different tools to fetch sensor readings from remote loggers & import these files to the "timeseries" database,  any of which going wrong caused issues downstream.

 So for a year I (mostly) avoided touching it.